Welcome to the Center for Immunology

 B.) Required training: All training must be complete to gain access to RBMS buildings

-Again: only ONE of the training courses needs to be completed for access.
-To take the trainings please:
+• Again: only ONE of the training courses needs to be completed for access.
+To take the training please:

-2. Click on the link for UHS111: Bloodborne Pathogens Building Access Only
+• Click on the link for UHS111 Bloodborne Pathogens Building Access Only

-3. Click on the link for UHS110: Bloodborne Pathogens Annual OSHA Requirement
+• Click on the link for UHS110 Bloodborne Pathogens Annual OSHA Requirement if you will be working with bloodborne pathogens as part of your research.

-4. Scroll down to "Registration Information" to click on the link to the training
+• Scroll down to Green Button "+Enroll in Course" to click on the link to the training

-1. Please be sure to complete all modules and final training quiz
+1. Please be sure to complete all modules and the final training quiz

 5. HIPPA: